10 Practices for Creating a Safe Space in Your Mind-Body Classes

 Have them notice the room, and get them to find one object in the room that grabs their attention.
-Again, this is fast, like 30-90 seconds, but what it’s doing is it’s allowing them to orient to the surroundings and this action sparks up that same part of the nervous system that was sparked up in #3b.
+Again, this is fast, like 30-90 seconds, but what it’s doing is allowing them to orient to their surroundings and this action sparks up the same part of the nervous system that was sparked up in #3b.

 You can go one step further and have them take a short stroll while they orient.
 Go another step further and provide them the option to talk out what they see.
-Allowing them to use their voice and to hear themselves, breaks that ice of feeling like they have to be stone cold silent all class and can come in handy if bubbling up of emotion (#9) or physical release (#10) happen.
+Allowing them to use their voice and to hear themselves helps breaks the ice a bit and dissipate feeling like they have to be stone cold silent all class.
+This can come in really handy if bubbling up of emotions (#9) or a physical release (#10) happens.

-Activating our vocal cords also sparks up the parasympathetic nervous system that calms the heart, and also puts the brain into learning mode and gets them out of their daily stresses and into the practice that’s about to begin.
+Activating our vocal cords also sparks up the parasympathetic nervous system which helps to calm the heart, puts the brain into learning mode and gets them out of their daily stresses and into the practice that’s about to begin.

-Experiment.
-Play.
-When most people get to a class, they have been following the gazillion rules that they have to play by to be successful members of society.
-Let them get off their “mat” for a few minutes.
+Experiment and play.
+When most people get to a class, they have been following the gazillion rules they have to play by to be successful members of society.
+Let them get off their ‘mat’ for a few minutes.
 Let them explore.

 5 – Awareness to The Body

-I know this might seem like a hit to humanity’s intelligence, but we’ve become so disconnected from our body as a result of our toxic culture and trapped traumatic experiences that we are masters of numbing out.
+I know this might seem like a hit to humanity’s intelligence, but we’ve become so disconnected from our body as a result of our toxic culture and trapped traumatic experiences that we have become masters of numbing out.

-Have people notice the pressure of their feet on the ground (rather than getting them to “ground”) is useful to wake up the kinesthetic senses.
-If people are seated have them feel their butts on the ground.
+Having people notice the pressure of their feet on the ground (rather than getting them to ‘ground’) is useful to wake up the kinesthetic senses.
+If people are seated, have them feel their butts on the ground .